zmievsa/unischeduler_gui/README.md

 # Unischeduler

 ## THIS APP IS DEPRECATED.
-NOW YOU CAN USE UNISCHEDULER FROM SCHEDULER.OATMEAL.CC
+NOW YOU CAN USE UNISCHEDULER FROM HTTPS://SCHEDULER.OATMEAL.CC

 ## Users
 * This app is intended for students in universities where Oracle Peoplesoft Campus Solutions is used (if your student self service is absolutely horrible, your university probably uses PCS)